-With the decoding of thehuman genomeand the growing research on biology political behavior, this coursedeals with how interaction and ofgenes, physiology, neurology and the political environment influences political attitudes, political participation, and ideology.
-The interactionalso political trust, vote choice, partyidentification, influences political sophistication, partyidentification, views of the out-group and political violence and so on.
-Therefore, this course surveysthe range of political behaviors that are driven by the biology-environment interaction.
+With the decoding of the human genome and the growing research on biology and political behavior, this course deals with how interaction of genes, physiology, neurology and the political environment influences political attitudes, political participation, and ideology.
+The interactionalso influences political trust, vote choice, party identification, political sophistication, party identification, views ofthe out-group and political violence and so on.
+Therefore, this course surveys the range of political behaviors that are driven by the biology-environment interaction.